anzervakis/ytmp3/README.md

     3. Playlist stats will be displayed and the download will start.
 <p>
 <p>
-    *the videos will be downloaded on the same file as the application
+    *the videos will be downloaded on the same folder as the application
 </p>
 <img src='ytdownloaderplaylistimage.png'>